- Bureau of Reclamation

 - Scott River and Shasta River Instream Flow Study Development

-- Habitat and Instream Flow Relationships for Steelhead in the Big Sur River, Monterey County, 2009 (PDF)
+- Instream Flow Evaluation Steelhead Spawning and Rearing, Big Sur River, Monterey County (PDF) NEW

 Historical Flow Studies